 Accounting and auditing

 The Group’s accounts are drawn up according to the principles of the International Financial Reporting Standards (IFRS, as applicable in the EU) with consideration of section 315e HGB.
 However, the Annual Financial Statements of the parent company – relevant for all dividend and tax matters – are drawn up according to the rules of the German Commercial Code (HGB).
 The Annual Financial Statements and the Consolidated Financial Statements are audited by independent auditors.
 The respective auditing company is selected by the Annual Shareholders' Meeting.
-Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft, Eschborn/Frankfurt am Main, was elected to audit the Annual Financial Statements for the fiscal year 2021.
 The Supervisory Board issues the auditing mandate, determines auditing focal points, approves the auditing fee, and examines the independence of the auditors.

-Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft has audited the Annual Financial Statements of United Internet AG and the Group since the fiscal year 2002.
-Mr. Jens Kemmerich has been the chief auditor since fiscal year 2019.
+PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft has audited the Annual Financial Statements of United Internet AG and the Group since the fiscal year 2022.
+Mr. Erik Hönig was the chief auditor for the fiscal year 2022.

 Remuneration of Management Board and Supervisory Board

-The remuneration system and the disclosure of remuneration for members of the Management Board and Supervisory Board for the fiscal year 2021 in accordance with section 162 of the German Stock Corporation Act (AktG) can be found in the “Remuneration Report 2021”, which is published on the Company’s website at https://www.united-internet.de/en/investor-relations/publications/reports.html.
+The remuneration system and the disclosure of remuneration for members of the Management Board and Supervisory Board for the fiscal year 2022 in accordance with section 162 AktG can be found in the “Remuneration Report 2022”, which is published on the Company’s website at https://www.united-internet.de/en/investor-relations/publications/reports.html.